 Thus far, the reader has undergone a presentation of Kedarnath that offers a general view of the power and efficacy of the site.
 After an epigram that summarizes the power of Kedarnath, a list of divine rivers gives way to a series of statements from Sanskrit texts about the power and efficacy of Kedarnath and its Himalayan setting.
-These statements begin as habitual statements about what happens to someone who goes to mention of the jyotirlinga then serves to transition to mention of the Pandavas and more specific discussions of Kedarnath.
+These statements begin as habitual statements about what happens to someone who goes to Kedarnath.
+Such statements then give way to a summary narrative of king Kedar.
+A mention of the jyotirlinga then serves to transition to mention of the Pandavas and more specific discussions of Kedarnath.